awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 ### Cross\-Origin Resource Sharing \(CORS\)<a name="RequestS3-cors"></a>

 If you want CloudFront to respect Amazon S3 cross\-origin resource sharing settings, configure CloudFront to forward selected headers to Amazon S3\.
-For more information, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.
+For more information, see [Caching Content Based on Request Headers](header-caching.md)\.

 ### GET Requests That Include a Body<a name="RequestS3-get-body"></a>